DevKit Migration Tool

-Once the process finishes, you should see a
+Once the process finishes, a

-All the processors will be migrated to Operations, all within the same class.
-Parameters of the Processor should be reflected in the Operation parameters and also elements as Config or injected fields present in the old Connector that should be setup will be passed in as parameters.
+All the processors are migrated to Operations, all within the same class.
+Parameters of the Processor should be reflected in the Operation parameters and also elements as Config or injected fields present in the old Connector that should be set up are passed in as parameters.

-See SDK Operations Documentation Reference to learn more about Extension Operations.
+See SDK Operations Documentation Reference to learn more about extension operations.

-see: SDK Sources Documentation Reference to learn more about Extension Sources.
+See: SDK Sources Documentation Reference to learn more about extension sources.

-Both @Configuration and @ConnectionManagement Strategies are migrated.
+Both @Configuration and @ConnectionManagement strategies are migrated.

 See: Connections in the SDK to learn more about connections.

-If the @ConnectionManagement connect method is marked as Single Instance are going to be migrated to a CachedConnectionProvider, like a Configuration.
+If the @ConnectionManagement connect method is marked as "Single Instance," it is migrated to a CachedConnectionProvider, as @Configuration strategies are migrated.